micropython/micropython/ciaa-nxp/README.md

 - 9: LCD_2
 - 10: LCD_3

-The board has only 1 PWM module with 11 outs associated.
+The board has only 1 PWM module with 11 outs.
 There is only one frequency value and 11 duty cycle values (one per out).
 All PWM outs share the same frequency value.